 FD / RD Calculator

-Fixed Deposit and Recurring Deposit maturity calculator with compounding.
+India-linked Fixed Deposit and Recurring Deposit planning with local rate, tax, and compounding assumptions.

 FD vs RD — Which Investment is Better?